adnanjelic/SimpleAndroidTvStreamingApp/README.md

 - All layers have their own models and mappers to map them to/from other layers.
 - Dependency Injection is provided by `Hilt`.
 - The lib dependencies are provided by the versions catalog.
-- All code should be tested, but for the showcase purpose, only the `GetHomeInfoUseCase` and `MovieDomainToPresentationModelMapper` classes are covered by `UnitTests` for now.
+- All code should be tested, but for the showcase purpose, only the `GetHomeInfoUseCase`, `HomeInfoRepositoryImpl` and `MovieDomainToPresentationModelMapper` classes are covered by `UnitTests` for now.

 ## Features and modules
 The idea is to have each feature as a separate set of modules (grouping feature layers in one module) for easier maintenance and easier integration into the app (or removing a feature completely).